Han8931/han8931.github.io/public/20240811_regression2/index.md

 ## Regularization and Ridge Regression

-Regularization means that instead of seeking the model parameters by minimizing the training loss alone, we add a penalty term that encourages the parameters to "behave better," effectively controlling their magnitude.
+Regularization means that instead of seeking the model parameters by minimizing the training loss alone, we add a penalty term that encourages the parameters to behave better, effectively controlling their magnitude.
 Ridge regression is a widely-used regularization technique that adds a penalty proportional to the square of the magnitude of the model parameters.

 The objective function for ridge regression is formulated as: